The following sections cover some of the basic features used to navigate and troubleshoot on a Mac.

 Spotlight is a search feature that can be found in the right-hand corner of the Menu Bar or in the upper right-hand corner of Finder.
 In both instances, it is represented as a magnifying glass.

 The search results will start to appear as Spotlight scans the system for the file(s) or application you are looking for; these results are displayed by category (such as documents, folders, web searches, etc.).
 You can also access Spotlight at any time by pressing Command + Spacebar.

 The Dock is a customizable bar found on the bottom or side of the screen; think of it as the Mac equivalent of the Taskbar on a Windows computer.
 This bar provides easy access to the most used applications on your Mac, as well as minimized windows and applications currently running.
 Depending on your version of macOS, currently running applications will have a black dot or a blue light below the icon in the dock.

 On the Dock, you will find common applications like Finder and Trash.
 Finder (the blue face on the left) is a way you can locate files and/or open applications, similar to File Explorer on a PC.
 Trash (the waste bin on the right) serves the same purpose as the Recycle Bin on a PC.

 The Dock is completely customizable and allows you to easily add or remove your favorite applications.

 Mac laptops do not have a conventional right-click option on the trackpad.
 You have two options to right-click:

-- Hold down the Control key while clicking or
+- Hold down the Command key while clicking or

 - Place two fingers on the trackpad while clicking.